Nine-year-old girl remains in critical condition after Hackney shooting

 Officers from the Met’s Turkish Police Association and specialist firearms officers have been deployed to “provide reassurance and a visible presence” in the area.

-Detective Chief Superintendent James Conway, local policing lead for Hackney and Tower Hamlets, said: “We will always be directed by the evidence and a critical line of enquiry has been the potential link to Turkish-originating organised criminal networks.
+Speaking from the street, Detective Chief Superintendent James Conway, local policing lead for Hackney and Tower Hamlets, said on Wednesday: “One of our critical lines of inquiry is a potential link to a Turkish-originating organised crime network.

+“In that vein very much I want to appeal directly to those who might be close to the people who planned, who carried out, this attack.

+“People out there know something, this was a pre-planned attack – it might be a friend, family, or partner of those involved in the attack.
+If you are I urge you to come forward.

 “It is very clear that this attack has had a devastating impact on the family.

+“The incident has left the residents of Hackney, and the wider Turkish and Kurdish communities shocked and appalled.”

-He said the girl remained in a critical condition and that her family was being supported by specialist liaison officers.
+He said the girl remained in a critical condition and that her family is being supported by specialist liaison officers.

 The motorcyclist was driving a Ducati Monster with a white body, red chassis and red wheels, the Met said.